lucia-auth/lucia/documentation/docs/02_getting-started/index.md

 #### Form submissions

-Forms should be sent with an hidden input holding the access token.
+Form submissions can be validated using [`validateFormSubmission`](/server-apis/lucia#validateformsubmission).
+Forms should be sent with an hidden input named `_lucia` with the access token as its value.

 ```html
 <script>